joaopcm/snipshare/README.md

 - [ ] [Move this logic to an util or a hook](https://github.com/joaopcm/nodepad/pull/18#discussion_r1146363295)
 - [ ] Add Zod for API routes validation
 - [ ] Add error handlers in the client side
-- [x] Render "view" instead of "views" when the counter is 1 (string, not number)

 ## Changelog